-If you are worried that your claim has been wrongfully denied or suspect your insurance company is stalling payments, you should contact an experienced hail damage insurance dispute lawyer for assistance.
+If you are worried that your hail damage insurance claim has been wrongfully denied or suspect your insurance company is stalling payments, you should contact an experienced hail damage insurance dispute lawyer for assistance.

-Recourse for Bad Faith Denial of Hail Insurance Claims
+Hail Insurance Claims: Recourse for Bad Faith Denial

 If your property was in good condition prior to experiencing hail damage and you paid all your premiums and exercised general due diligence with respect to filing your claim, then your insurer may be at fault for denying you coverage.

 Insurance is a profit-making business.
 If your insurance company is offering a suspiciously low amount, unreasonably denying your claim, or making excuses to pay on time, then they may be trying to find ways to line their own pocket.
 Refusing to pay a legitimate claim without proper or reasonable cause shows bad faith intention.
 Insurers may use these tactics to reject coverage:

 - Failing to conduct a thorough inspection of a property’s damage

 - Offering less money than the claim is worth